CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Data Splitting Details

 \section{Data Splitting Details}

 For both GIRT model training and CAT evaluation group, we implement a specific data splitting that ensures KC coverage.
 We employ a greedy set cover algorithm to partition each student responses.
 This algorithm first identifies the minimal set of questions required to cover all KCs associated with the student responses and assigns them to the training set (for the GIRT model training group) or the candidate question set (for the CAT evaluation group).
-This constraint guarantees that every KC appearing in the evaluation or hold-out test set is also present in the training or candidate sets.
+This constraint guarantees that every KC appearing in the evaluation or held-out test set is also present in the training or candidate sets.
 This constraint can prevent the cold-start problem for specific KCs, ensuring the student mastery level on a KC is estimated before being tested.

 We then apply group-specific splitting rules.
-For the GIRT model training group, after the greedy set cover assigns the necessary questions to the training set, the remaining questions are shuffled and allocated to reach a target distribution of 10\% for validation and 10\% for testing, with the rest added back to training to form an approximate 80:10:10 split.
-For the CAT evaluation group, we determine the size of the test set by calculating 20\% of the average number responses across all students, which yields a set of 10 questions.
-We also enforce the students must have a candidate question set of at least 30.
-Otherwise, they are reassigned to the GIRT model Training Group.
+For the GIRT model training group, after the greedy set cover assigns the necessary questions to the training set, the remaining questions are shuffled and allocated according to the dataset-specific split.
+For CodeWorkout, we allocate the remaining responses to obtain an approximate 80:10:10 train/validation/test split.
+For ProgFeed, we use a 70:30 train/test split.

+For the CAT evaluation group, we determine the test set size by calculating 20\% of the average number of responses across students, yielding 10 held-out test questions on CodeWorkout and 5 on ProgFeed.
+The remaining questions form the candidate question set for adaptive selection.
+We require each CAT evaluation student to have at least 30 candidate questions on CodeWorkout and at least 20 candidate questions on ProgFeed; otherwise, the student is reassigned to the GIRT model training group.